comportnx/compack-mods/README.md

 `Useful and valuable clothing items are marked with special characters.` `Manuals show their maximums skill level.`

-`Useful and valuable clothing items have special characters in their names.` `Manuals list their maximum skill level in brackets.`

 Currently "useful" is defined as: bags , packs, pouches, and MOLLE items (marked by a &), and very warm clothes (marked by a ( ).

 Books also show the maximum skill level they can help you reach in brackets after the name.